BitCraft-Workshop/Kalimatrix/README.md

 # Kalimatrix
 # YouTube / File Transcriber

 A simple, local desktop application to **download YouTube videos or playlists, convert audio/video to MP3/MP4, and generate subtitle files (SRT) with AI transcription** — all on your computer.
-No installation or setup — just download the repo, keep the folders together, and run the included **.exe**.
+No installation or setup — just download the release package, keep the folders together, and run the included **.exe**.

 ---